Skip to content

 This guide provides IT staff with the required computer settings for installing and running KA_Labs or Shasta software.
 Following these standards ensures stable instrument communication, uninterrupted synthesis runs, and secure integration into internal networks

-1. Recommended Computer Specifications (for Shasta & K&A Software)
+1. Recommended Computer Specifications for Shasta & K&A Software

-• Processor: Intel® Core i5 (12th Gen or newer)
+• Processor: Intel® Core i5, 12th Gen or newer(Comparable or Better will also work)

-• Memory (RAM): Minimum 8 GB (16 GB recommended)
+• Memory (RAM): Minimum 8 GB

 • Storage: 256 GB SSD or larger (NVMe preferred)